qendro/DXNN-Trader-v2/README.md

 # Instructions on how to build and run this Dockerfile and the Erlang environment:

+### 0. Git Workflow
+    git add .       #Saves a new version to local git git commit -m "Describe what changed"   #with comments git push        #Saves it to Github

+    3. Optional - Use Branches (For New Features or Experiments): bash
+Copy
+Edit
+git checkout -b new-feature
+Work on your new feature, then:
+        git checkout -b new-feature

+        git add .
+        git commit -m "Added new feature"
+        git push -u origin new-feature

 ### 1. Build the Docker image (ONLY ONCE):
     # a.
 Open terminal/PowerShell.
     # b.
 Navigate to the directory containing this Dockerfile.